 PA has helped clients get the balance between innovation and utility right.
 For example, we reduced IT cost and improved transparency for a leading Dutch retail bank, while working with JCDecaux, we delivered the UK's first real-time advertising verification system.

-To request a copy of the survey report or find out how PA can help develop a roadmap to enable your business and its IT leaders to be fit for the future contact us now.
+To request a copy of the survey report or find out how PA can help develop a roadmap to help your business and its IT leaders, contact us now.